lazorfuzz/liowebrtc/README.md

 `resume()` - resumes sending video and audio to your peers

+`shout(messageType, payload)` - broadcasts a message
+to all peers in the room via the default data channel
+- `string messageType` - A value that represents the classification of the payload
+- `object payload` - an arbitrary value or object to send to peers

+`whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default data channel
+- `string messageType` - A value that represents the classification of the payload
+- `object payload` - an arbitrary value or object to send to peers

 `sendToAll(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server